dgodovich/personal_logseq/pages/AAI Course.md

 			- that bind to different Fc receptors
 				- CD64, CD32(a/b/c), CD16(a/b)
 			- avidity, affinity, functions can all be different
-- Lecture 3 ILC and NK cells Wayne Yokoyama
+- Lecture 3 ILC and NK cells - Wayne Yokoyama collapsed:: true
 	- ILC is mostly the equivalent of Th cells that do not require antigen presentation to mature
 		- derived from common lymphoid progenitor
 		- No RAG dependence